JUS5680 – Internet Governance

 Lectures/seminars.

 Language of teaching for this course is English.
-This means that all communication during lectures/seminars will be in English, and all literature and auxiliary materials are in English.
+This means that all communication during lectures/seminars will be in English, and all literature and materials are in English.

 Examination

-Term paper with a maximum of 4000 words.
+Students are graded on the basis of a term paper with a maximum of 4000 words.

 Examination support material